PKUHPC/scow-sync/README.md

 Edit the `SHEBANG_PATH` to use the interpreter that you want.
 If you update the `SHEBANG_PATH`, you must execute the `sudo bash install.sh update` to update the shebang of scow-sync, scow-sync-query, scow-sync-start, scow-sync-terminate.

-You would better edit the `SCOWSYNC_PATH` with `~/` that each user will have his own directory.
+You'd better edit the `SCOWSYNC_PATH` with `~/` that each user will have his own directory.

 ### start

-You can use the following command for transfer, but the command will return immediately and write the transfer ID(for your query, you can see next) and process ID to stdout.
-If you first execute the command, it will create the directory `~/scow/.scow-sync` to store the transfer information including the transferring log and error log.
+You can use the following command for transfer, but the command will return immediately.
+That is, it starts a transfer in the background.
+If you first execute the command, it will create the directory `SCOWSYNC_PATH`, file `LOG_PATH` and file `ERROR_PATH` to store the transfer information including the transferring log and error log.
+You can configure these paths in the `config.py`.

 ```bash
 scow-sync-start [-h] [-a ADDRESS] [-u USER] [-s SOURCE] [-d DESTINATION] [-p PORT] [-k SSHKEY_PATH]